MmiriMma/employee-dataset/README.md

 # employee-dataset
- EMPLOYEE DATASET
+ #INTRODUCTION

   This marks my initial attempt at data visualization with minimal guidance.

   I sourced this employee dataset from Kaggle.
 After importing the dataset into Excel, I undertook the following steps:

-   Duplicated the data sheet
+   - Duplicated the data sheet,
-   Adjusted row and column sizes automatically
+   - Adjusted row and column sizes automatically,
-   Applied filters to each column to assess the data, Identify any blanks or null values,
+   - Applied filters to each column to assess the data,
+   - Identify any blanks or null values,
-   And verified the column names.
+   - And verified the column names.

   "This dataset provides comprehensive information about the company's workforce, encompassing details about employees'  backgrounds, work history,
     demographics, and employment-related factors.
 The dataset has been anonymized to protect  privacy while offering valuable insights into the workforce."

    The dataset was relatively clean.

-  several questions were formulated and i attempted to address them:
+  Several questions were formulated and I attempted to address them:

   Examining diversity and inclusion.
   Analyzing the distribution of educational qualifications among employees.